 New capabilities can come about through invention or recombination of existing capabilities.
 Consider a historical example.
 Denis Papin invented a steam cooker, a digester of bones, in 1679 and this inspired the creation of the first practical steam engine by Thomas Newcomen with the addition of a better piston.
-The engine was further made much more efficient by James Watt who was working on repairing a Newcomen engine!
+The engine was further made much more efficient by James Watt who was repairing a Newcomen engine!

-A second way is not just improve the components but to improve the architecture of the system or embed a capability in a different architecture.
+A second way is not to just improve the components but to improve the architecture of the system or embed a capability in a different architecture.

 Finally, capabilities can improve through incremental improvement in their functional performance metrics (FPM).
 This is abstractly represented by the red dot in the figure.
 For concrete FPMs in a wide variety of technology areas, see, for example, Table 1 in this recent paper.
 We are all familiar with Moore’s law improvements in silicon technology, but there are several other scaling laws that have been identified.
-Indeed, these scaling laws offer the possibility of forecasting Functional Performance Metrics.
+Indeed, these scaling laws offer the possibility of forecasting FPMs.

-Architectures are a general purpose tool
+Architectures are a general-purpose tool

 Finally, we briefly outline other uses for well-thought out architectures beyond decomposing problems into a collection of capabilities and investing in startups that supply these capabilities.
 As we have conceived them, Architectures are not models of the world - they are lenses that we use to look at the world.
 We believe they can be useful in myriad ways.
-Startup founders can use them to understand their location in value chains or to discover alternate Architectures to embed their technology in (i.e, find adjacent markets or pivot).
+Startup founders can use them to understand their location in value chains or to discover alternate Architectures to embed their technology in (i.e., find adjacent markets or pivot).
 People managing or studying technology ecosystems can use them to discover capability gaps, funding gaps, or clusters of innovation.
 This can be use to drive policy decisions about where and how to grow these ecosystems.
 Finally, nations can use them to perform competitive analyses, forecast threats and opportunities, or to aid investment or regulatory decision-making.